mnot/I-D/rfc5785bis/draft.md

 At a minimum, a registration will reference a specification that defines the format and associated media type(s) to be obtained by dereferencing the well-known URI, along with the URI scheme(s) that the well-known URI can be used with.
-If no URI schemes are explicitly specified, "HTTP" and "HTTPS" are assumed.
+If no URI schemes are explicitly specified, "http" and "https" are assumed.

 Typically, applications will use the default port for the given scheme; if an alternative port is